AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool/extracting-content.md

 Follow the steps below to extract your migration set from the Content Transfer Tool:
    >[!NOTE]
    >If Amazon S3 or Azure Data Store is used as the type of data store, you can run the optional pre-copy step to significantly speed up the extraction phase.
 To do so you will need to configure an `azcopy.config` file before running extraction.
-Refer to [Handling large content repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/handling-large-content-repositories.html?lang=en) for more details.
+Refer to [Handling Large Content Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/handling-large-content-repositories.html?lang=en) for more details.

 1. Select a migration set from *Overview* page and click **Extract** to start extraction.
 The **Migration Set extraction** dialog box displays and click on **Extract** to start the extraction phase.